TrafficGuard/sophia/docs/docs/index.md

 ## The Nous Story

-Nous started from a simple goal: to harness AI's potential to **enhance real-world productivity**, born in DevOps and Platform Engineering space.
+Nous started from a simple goal: to harness AI's potential to enhance real-world productivity, born in DevOps and Platform Engineering space.
 We envisioned a tool that could:

 - Automate standard and simple requests using natural language prompts.
 - Intelligently triage build failures, support requests and production incidents.